black-sliver/ap-soeclient/README.md

 The page will automatically connect to your SNI if running.
 Use `/connect <host>` command to connect to an AP server.

+The game can very rarely desync receiving items.
+When everything is green, the client receives items, but the game does not, while in a room/scene that should be able to receive items, use `/force-send` command to ignore the lock.

 ## How to build it

 see `build.sh`